ArtSaver: the macOS Screen Saver for Beautiful Pictures ‒

 Or enter issues directly at Github: https://github.com/GabZach/ArtSaver/issues

-By sending feedback, RFE's, donating, or helping find a bug,
+By sending feedback, RFE's, donations, or helping find a bug,

 you will become eligible for receiving free betas and updates of ArtSaver for eternity.